rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-ruby.md

 require "bunny"
 </pre>

-Setting up is the same as the sender; we open a connection and a channel, and declare the queue from which we're going to consume.
+Setting up is the same as the producer; we open a connection and a channel, and declare the queue from which we're going to consume.
 Note this matches up with the queue that `send` publishes to.